ThibaultFillion/strengths/paper/paper.md

-\indent Reaction-diffusion systems consist primarily of a reaction-diffusion network, which is represented by the~\textit{RDSystem} class.
+\indent Reaction-diffusion systems consist primarily of a reaction-diffusion network, which is represented by the *RDSystem* class.
 This defines a set of coupled chemical transformations that is supplemented with a spatial distribution of chemical species, whose features describe where and how fast each molecule shall diffuse.
-The system space is discrete, and consists of a 3D mesh of individual volume elements, which we refer to as {\em cells}.
+The system space is discrete, and consists of a 3D mesh of individual volume elements, which we refer to as *cells*.
 It can be either a regular grid of cubic cells with uniform volumes, or an arbitrary network of cells with different volumes, which can be obtained by coarse-graining a mesh grid.